 Like cucumbers, squash varieties are either bush types or rambling vines.
 If your garden is short on space, bush types are a great choice.
 If you're set on a vining squash, go vertical and grow your squash on a trellis.
 Just anchor the vines with soft twine as they grow, and give squash extra support as needed.
 Many types of summer and winter squash grow well in large decorative containers, even on urban balconies or patios.

 Squash are heavy feeders that benefit from lots of organic matter in the soil and fertilizers designed especially for garden vegetables.
-A plant food with added calcium feeds your squash and helps protect against a disease called blossom end rot.
+Pennington UltraGreen All Purpose Plant Food 10-10-10 contains essential nutrients to promote bigger, healthier squash.
+The added calcium helps protect against a disease called blossom end rot.
 Feed your squash plants when they first start to bloom, and again when the fruits appear.

 Watering squash plants is very important, especially once tiny squash fruits form.
 Make sure they get at least 1 inch of water per week from rainfall or from you.
 Water early in the morning, and avoid overhead watering.
 Keep leaves as dry as possible to help prevent garden fungal diseases.
 If common diseases such as powdery and downy mildew strike, treat with an effective, time-proven fungicide.
 With Daconil® fungicide, you can treat squash right up to the day of harvest.